 Currently CEB aggregates 130 PhD Researchers (100 integrated and 30 collaborators) of which 23 are faculty members of the University of Minho and 14 are faculty scientists.
 Core research is allocated to 3 interdisciplinary thematic areas that cover the molecular, cellular and process scales, viz.:

-The excellence of the developed research at CEB, the competences in advanced training, the competitiveness in the capture of external funding and the interaction with the stake-holders is confirmed by the following facts (for 2008 to 2012 period):
+The excellence of the developed research at CEB, the competences in advanced training, the competitiveness in the capture of external funding, and the interaction with the stake-holders is confirmed by the following facts for the 2013- 2017 period:

 CEB acquired external recognition of its research activities and deploys regularly a number of actions concerning the dissemination of knowledge.
 Besides its high scientific Outcome (more details), CEB stands amongst the R&D units with the highest number of Citations per paper in the Chemical and Biochemical Engineering area (see comparisons), with several papers amongst the "Hottest and most read articles" (see a partial list).
 This is why our researchers are invited to take part in several Editorial Boards of journals (see a partial list), several Technical Committees (see a partial list), in scientific and professional Societies governance (see a partial list), numerous Scientific Committees of international conferences (see a partial list), and to act as Reviewers of a high number of scientific articles every year (see a partial list).